wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 ---
 layout: post
 date: "2023-11-24"
-file: "azure-quickly"
+file: "azure-onboarding"
-title: "Azure Quickly"
+title: "Azure Onboarding"
 excerpt: "Use this automation to minimize manual toil and mistakes but build-in secure practices and mechanisms to build global enterprises need.
 Not just for AZ-104, AZ-500"
 tags: [cloud, azure]
 image: